+Professor Davide Cervia d.cervia@unitus.it

-Professor Giuseppe Scapigliati scapigg@unitus.it Academic Office Via S. Camillo de Lellis snc Tel.
-0761 357583-544 s.didat.dibaf@unitus.it Student office Via Santa Maria in Gradi, 4 Tel.
+Via S. Camillo de Lellis snc Tel.
+0761 357583-544 s.didat.dibaf@unitus.it

+Via Santa Maria in Gradi, 4 Tel.
 0761 357798 segreteriaunica@unitus.it

 The educational objectives of the course originated from the need to have graduates with a high level of knowledge and experience to operate in the biotechnology sector.
 This need is highlighted by the increase in biotechnology products in the production processes of all countries, where, especially in the most technologically advanced, there is intense competition for supremacy in the experimental stages, in patenting and in the implementation of processes that are distinguished for their efficiency and low environmental impact.
 In this regard, the educational aims concerning the acquisition of knowledge, skills, abilities and behaviour which will permit entry into the world of work in the various biotechnological fields, such as agro-food, industrial, pharmaceutical, medical and veterinary, and in the field of scientific communication or to enable students to undertake studies at higher levels.